-Although the Foundation and the Diocese together contributed more than $2 million in scholarships this year, there is so much more to be done.
+Although the Foundation and the Diocese together contributed more than $4.4 million in scholarships in 2016, there is so much more to be done.
 Every year we turn away hundreds of students at the schoolhouse door because their families cannot afford the tuition.
 If we could simply meet a decent share of their documented financial needs, we could welcome scores of additional children into our Catholic schools.

 We have the teachers.
 We have the buildings.
 It is borderline sinful that we leave so many seats empty in classrooms staffed by outstanding Catholic educators, especially when we know that there are families who are desperate to fill those seats.

 In partnership with the Diocese, the work of this Foundation is beginning to have a positive impact.
 For the fourth straight year, all 29 Catholic schools in the Diocese re-opened this academic year.
 Enrollment has finally stabilized and even begun to grow slightly.
 We owe this success to the generosity of faithful Catholics and other friends who believe that this incredibly valuable institution — Catholic education — must be extended for the present and future benefit of our families and our faith community.